feltcoop/eslint-config/README.md

 all of the rules are set to warn, not error, and users are expected run `eslint --max-warnings 0` to treat them as errors when desired.
-There may be a better way to do this, but it works well to get yellow squigglies in text editors while reserving red squigglies for type errors.
+There may be a better way to do this, but it works well to get yellow squigglies in text editors for linting problems while reserving red squigglies for type errors.

 ## setup